MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

 [!include [banner](includes/banner.md)]

-Microsoft Dynamics 365 Intelligent Order Management provides comprehensive, out-of-box reports that are known as *Insights*.
+Microsoft Dynamics 365 Intelligent Order Management provides comprehensive, out-of-the-box reports that are known as *Insights*.
 Insights cover a broad range of key performance indicators (KPIs) that are critical for your business.

-You can use Insights to find various metrics, such as products by order line, orders that are in jeopardy, returns by return reason, on-time shipped ratio, and fill rate.
+Use Insights to find various metrics, such as products by order line, orders that are in jeopardy, returns by return reason, on-time shipped ratio, and fill rate.

 Intelligent Order Management Insights are powered by [embedded Power BI](/power-bi/developer/embedded/embedded-analytics-power-bi).